peterchester/rivian-tesla-solar-charging/README.md

-# Solar Charge Controller for a Rivian Vehicle and a Tesla Powerwall 3
+# Solar Charge Controller for Rivian + Tesla Powerwall 3

-A PHP script created using claude.ai that monitors your Tesla Powerwall 3's solar production via the Tesla cloud API and dynamically adjusts your Rivian's charging amperage so the truck only charges when you have surplus solar energy.
+A PHP script that monitors your Tesla Powerwall 3's solar production via the Tesla cloud API and dynamically adjusts your Rivian's charging amperage so the vehicle only charges when you have surplus solar energy.
 No grid power wasted on charging.

 ## How It Works